 The Faro G2 ANR is a great ANR aviation headset.
 It’s comfortable, light, easy to use and durable.
 We found that an ANR headset for less than $400 is not too good to be true.

 The leather ear cushions are comfortable and do not have too much clamping force.
 However, this does result in less noise reduction when the ANR is turned off due to low batteries for example.
 We would not recommend flying with it without ANR for more than 30 minutes.
 Another downside one could experience is the lack of an audio prioritization function that could automatically mute music during ATC calls and the lack of Bluetooth.
 But of course, those are not essential for a good headset.

 All in all, the G2 ANR is a great headset for all those would want an ANR headset but don’t want to spend $700-$1100 on one.
 We can highly recommend it!

 We partnered up with Faro to give our Hangar.Flights audience an exclusive deal.
-If purchased through this link or if you enter coupon code HANGARFLIGHTS at checkout, you will get 10% off any Faro aviation headset!
+If purchased through this link or if you enter coupon code HANGARFLIGHTS at checkout, you will get 10% off any Faro aviation headset and accessory!

 Have any questions, suggestions or remarks about this guide?
 Let us know!

 Last updated on October 16, 2020 by Senne Vandenputte